dementeddr/BabysFirstMKB/README.md

 # Baby's First Mechanical Keybaord
 An RGB mechanical keyboard that consists of a single oversized key.
 It's a perfect first keyboard for a small child!
+Plug it in to a computer and it will function as an ENTER key.
+Bonus Fun Mode: Plug it into a computer while holding the key down.
+Keep the key pressed until all four LEDs light up.
+Then put your cursor in a text box and see what happens.

 ### REPO CONTENTS
 - Arduino code